 Turbulent mixing in the upper thermocline above the upper continental slopes and shelves of the eastern boundary upwelling regions is a dominant process bringing colder, nutrient-rich water from the deeper ocean to the surface mixed layer.
 Mixing is enhanced due to tide-topography interaction that largely sustains the elevated productivity in the Atlantic's eastern boundary upwelling regions (Schafstall et al., 2010).
 In the deeper thermocline away from continental margins and varying topography, turbulent mixing processes are weak.
-Nevertheless, about 30% of the oxygen consumed in the oxygen minimum zones of the eastern tropical Atlantic is replenished by interior ocean mixing processes sustained through internal wave-wave interaction (Brandt et al., 2015).
+Nevertheless, about 30% of the oxygen consumed in the OMZs of the eastern tropical Atlantic is replenished by interior ocean mixing processes sustained through internal wave-wave interaction (Brandt et al., 2015).

 Since direct measurements of surface heat fluxes are available only at limited locations, on basin and global scales they are estimated.
-The estimation contains uncertainty, which hampers our ability to accurately quantify air-sea thermodynamic interactions and heat budgets in the tropical Atlantic (Frankignoul and Kestenare, 2002; Pinker et al., 2014; Bentamy et al., 2017).
+The estimation contains uncertainty, which hampers our ability to accurately quantify air-sea thermodynamic interactions and heat budgets in the tropical Atlantic (Frankignoul and Kestenare, 2005; Pinker et al., 2014; Bentamy et al., 2017).
 Surface turbulent fluxes are computed via bulk flux parameterizations using surface meteorological variables that can be obtained from ship reports and satellite remote sensing.
 Uncertainties in near-surface air temperature and humidity are the leading sources of uncertainties for satellite-derived products (Prytherch et al., 2015).
-This is mainly because satellites cannot retrieve the variables a few meters above the sea surface and instead rely on empirically-derived algorithms applied to total-column water vapor or precipitable water (Liu et al., 1991).
+This is mainly because satellites cannot retrieve the variables a few meters above the sea surface and instead rely on empirically derived algorithms applied to total-column water vapor or precipitable water (Liu et al., 1991).

-The spread in net surface heat flux (Q{net}) mean values is large across the entire tropical basin (standard deviation >20 W m-2 based on 12 different products; Figure 7).
+The spread in net surface heat flux (Q{net}) mean values is large across the entire tropical basin (standard deviation $> 20 \text{ W m}^{-2}$ based on 12 different products; Figure 7).
 In the tropical Atlantic away from the equatorial cold tongue, the standard deviation of Q{net} is as large as the ensemble-mean Q{net}.
-All Q{net} products have problems achieving a balanced energy budget at the ocean surface, with an overestimation of the downward heat input to the ocean ranging from 5 to 20 W m-2 (Yu, 2019).
+All Q{net} products have problems achieving a balanced energy budget at the ocean surface, with an overestimation of the downward heat input to the ocean ranging from 5 to 20 W m $^{-2}$ (Yu, 2019).
 For reanalysis fluxes, there are major uncertainties in tropical shortwave and longwave radiation associated with the long-standing problems of parameterizing tropical convective clouds and low-altitude stratocumulus clouds in reanalysis models (Trolliet et al., 2018).
 For satellite fluxes, major uncertainties are related to turbulent bulk flux parameterization schemes and also satellite retrieval algorithms.
-In-situ data are crucial for anchoring global efforts to develop a global climate observing system (Weatherhead et al., 2018) and discriminate the imbalance in the Earth's radiation budget as the climate warms (Kato et al., 2013).
-Both reanalysis and satellite fluxes are much in need of in-situ validation data in climatologically overcast regions such as the northeastern and particularly the southeastern tropical Atlantic (Zuidema et al., 2016a).
+In situ data are crucial for anchoring global efforts to develop a global climate observing system (Weatherhead et al., 2018) and discriminate the imbalance in the Earth's radiation budget as the climate warms (Kato et al., 2013).
+Both reanalysis and satellite fluxes are much in need of in situ validation data in climatologically overcast regions such as the northeastern and particularly the southeastern tropical Atlantic (Zuidema et al., 2016b).
 Direct measurements of the surface heat flux have also proven valuable for diagnosing air-sea coupling in the southwestern tropical Atlantic near the Brazilian coast (Chaves and Nobre, 2004; De Almeida et al., 2007).

 To make further progress on understanding and monitoring upper-ocean processes, continued measurements of ocean temperature, salinity, and velocity are needed.
 These observations must be capable of resolving the oceanic mixed layer and upper thermocline on diurnal to decadal timescales.
-Measurements of turbulent mixing and the processes that drive it, including vertical current shear, stratification, and surface buoyancy and momentum fluxes, are required both in the equatorial and offequatorial regions.
-In situ measurements of surface fluxes are required throughout the tropical Atlantic and especially in cloudy regimes such as the northeastern and southeastern tropical Atlantic, and basin-scale measurements of surface parameters such as SST, surface salinity, winds, and currents are extremely valuable.
+Measurements of turbulent mixing and the processes that drive it, including vertical current shear, stratification, and surface buoyancy and momentum fluxes, are required both in the equatorial and off-equatorial regions.
+In situ measurements of surface fluxes